x-team/css-modules-crash-course/stages/whats-in-a-name/notes.md

 }
 ```

-This is a common pattern in traditional CSS.
-We define "default styles" as `.item`, and the we redefine what `.item` means when it's in the context of a `.list`.
+What's happening here?
+We're define default styles as `.item`, and the we redefine what `.item` means when it's in the context of a `.list`.

 This is fine when your codebase is small and simple, but it introduces some really tricky problems.
 Now, in order to understand what `.item` means you can't just look at one part of the CSS, you need to at all of the CSS _and_ know the context that it's being used in.

 Imagine a function that behaved differently depending on where it was called from...

-## Core Concept: a name should mean 1 thing only
+## CSS Modules says "compose, don't cascade"

-To address this CSS Modules discourages redefining classes, and instead gives us better ways to compose them.
+To address this, CSS Modules discourages redefining classes and instead gives us better ways to compose them.
 For example, we could rewrite the CSS above as:

 ```
 .item {
   color: red;
-  background: blue;
+  background: green;
 }

 .listItem {